-Dynamic coloring of vertices in graphs have recently gained significant attention in network science and dynamical systems due to their broad applicability.
-Such colorings are frequently used to model and analyze various real-world phenomena, including infection propagation, information spread, and control of networked systems.
-In dynamic coloring, vertices change their colors in discrete time intervals based on pre-defined rules.
-Zero forcing is a popular coloring process with numerous applications, for instance, in the control of quantum systems, logic circuit design, sensor allocation, network controllability, and information spread in social networks [2]-[5].
+YNAMIC coloring of vertices in graphs has recently gained significant attention in network science and dynamical systems due to their broad applicability.
+Such colorings are frequently used to model and analyze various realworld phenomena, including infection propagation, information spread, and control of networked systems.
+In dynamic coloring, vertices change their colors at discrete time intervals based on predefined rules.
+Zero forcing (ZF) is a popular coloring process with numerous applications, for instance, in the control of quantum systems, logic circuit design, sensor allocation, network controllability, and information spread through social networks [2], [3], [4], [5].
 The main idea of zero forcing in graphs is that each vertex is initially colored black or white.
-Then, a black vertex with exactly one white neighbor forces its only white neighbor to change the
+Then, a black vertex with exactly one white neighbor forces its only white neighbor to change the color to black.
+This process continues until no more color changes are possible.
+A set of initial black vertices that forces the entire vertex set to become black is called a zero forcing set (ZFS) (explained in Section III).